aorogat/CBench/README.md

 ### Features
 * __Benchmarks Fine-grained Analysis:__ CBench studies several syntactical and linguistic features of a predefined benchmark or a new benchmark to be added by the user.
 * __Predefined Benchmarks:__ The currecnt version of CBench supports 17 Benchmarks, 12 of them have their crossponding SPARQL queries.
+* __Benchmarks Analysis:__ CBench enables you to analyize one of the predefined benchmarks or your own benchmark.
+The analysis includes the shallow nd shape analysis for the SPARQL quries and the natural language aanalysis.
 * __Detailed QA system Evaluation:__ CBench is not support single number evaluation but rather F1-Macro, Micro and Global(With different thresholds) scores.
 Theses scores are defined in the paper.
+* __QA system Evaluation Debugging Mode:__ Within the QA Evaluation Mode the user can control CBench's output questions based on any of the linguistic, syntactical, or structural features of all the questions and queries in CBench.
 * __Fine-grained Evaluation Analysis:__ CBench is able to identify the queries properties of the quetsions that are correctly and incorrectly answered.
 * __Qualitative Evaluation of Linguistic Features:__ CBench is able to find the *k* linguistically closest questions to a chosen question *q*.